YuanTian1991/Inivata_Coding_Test/README.md

 }
 ```

-Below are samples how I found genes for `gene1.bed` and `gene2.bed`.
+Below are samples that how I found genes for `gene1.bed` and `gene2.bed`.

 ```r
 > IdentifyGene("../Data/gene1.bed", "../Data/amplicon_coordinates.bed")